haakonRefsvik/apex/README.md

     1. Clone this Github repository
     2. Open the REpository in ANdroid Studio
     3. The recommended emulator is Resizable Experimental 33/34, since that is the emulator the code has been tested on.
-    4. Follow the steps under to fix error caused by missing keys
+    4. Follow the steps under IFI-Proxy and Mapbox to fix error caused by missing keys

 ## IFI-Proxy: